 See, I had been a single mom for over thirteen years and enjoyed a rather obscure life.

 Sure, I had friends, but my life was comfortably simplistic and uncontested.
-Not one for drawing attention and being a bit of a “control freak”, I loved having my life controlled by, well, me.
+Not one for drawing attention and being a bit of a “control freak,” I loved having my life controlled by, well, me.
 I didn’t feel I had any of the characteristics to be married to a pastor.

-What’s more, I attended a mega church, lived in a big community and had grown accustomed to the “invisibility” of my life.
+Back then, I attended a megachurch, lived in a big community, and had grown accustomed to the “invisibility” of my life.

-But, God had another plan for me and my pre-teen son, Ben.
+But God had another plan for me and my pre-teen son, Ben.
 My relatively simple and predictable life was about to change.
+Read about my journey.

 It’s like He gave me a supernatural love for my new church family.
 I can’t fathom how this happened.
 It’s beyond my comprehension.

-It’s like when you have a baby, you think all your love is taken and poured into that child.
-Then, you have another one and discover there is magically more love to bestow on the second, third and fourth baby.
+It’s like when you have a baby; you think all your love is taken and poured into that child.
+Then, you have another one and discover there is magically more love to bestow on the second, third, and fourth baby.

 She also told me not to let my husband boss me around, but that’s another post. 🙂 Trust me.
 That has not been a problem.
 At all!

 I likely scare some people with my jeans on Easter and big afro, but who cares?
 I’m being me!
 Ask me why I wore jeans on Easter Sunday.
 It’s a story I love to tell.
 Being married to a pastor didn’t change me.
 Jeans is my thing!

-My own intimate walk with Christ is the most critical element to my success as a pastor’s wife (and as a human being, for that matter).
+My own intimate walk with Christ is the most critical element for my success as a pastor’s wife (and as a human being, for that matter).